ingvagabund/gofed/docs/use-cases.md

 ### Compare two commits

-For two commits of the same project I would like to compare its API to see what has changed.
+For two commits of the same project we would like to compare its API to see what has changed.
 User specifies a project and two commits.
 Client asks for API of the corresponding commits.
 The data are retrieved from downloaded tarballs or from another storage.